raspberrypi/documentation/hardware/raspberrypi/bootmodes/bootflow_2711.md

         There is no timeout for RPIBOOT mode.

 ## Bootloader self-update
-Since the ROM can only loader `recovery.bin` from the SD/EMMC the second stage bootloader has the ability to update the EEPROM itself.
+Since the ROM can only load `recovery.bin` from the SD/EMMC the second stage bootloader has the ability to update the EEPROM itself.
 This is enabled for USB, Network and NVMe boot modes unless `ENABLE_SELF_UPDATE=0` in the [bootloader configuration](../bcm2711_bootloader_config.md).